 Apr 14, 2022

-With the RAAM Clinic, Emids leveraged its design-led engineering approach and user experience design knowledge to transform the client’s workflows into a digital front door experience.
-This means the same services are now delivered remotely over the internet on both desktop and mobile devices.
+Emids was engaged to develop a digital platform that could effectively facilitate remote care delivery.
+Leveraging the facility’s existing Rapid Access Addiction Medicine (RAAM) Clinic, Emids applied its design-led engineering and user experience design knowledge to digitize the facility’s workflows, resulting in a seamless ‘digital front door‘ experience.
+This allowed patients to access the same care services via the internet on both desktop and mobile devices.

 Emids’ HealthConnect and InQ technologies were integral to the development of the digital front door and workflow experience.
 This digital platform expedited the care delivery process through online meeting tools, minimized the need for extensive IT support, and simplified system integration.

 Patients could log in to the RAAM Clinic from a device with internet connectivity and a camera, answer a few preliminary questions, provide insurance information, and then connect with a clinician for personalized assessment.
 Moreover, this solution enabled patients to interact with various care team members, such as addiction counselors, social workers, nurses, and physicians, while also allowing additional support members like friends and family to attend the sessions.

 The digital solution increased the facility’s regional reach by 20 percent, extending care to underserved and remote communities.
 It improved the access to team-based, personalized care, with patients being triaged within three minutes and meeting their first clinician within nine minutes of entering the digital front door.